Gabriel Dias (footballer)

-Gabriel Dias de Oliveira (born 10 May 1994), known as Gabriel Dias, is a Brazilian footballer who plays as either a right back or a defensive midfielder for Avaí.
+Gabriel Dias de Oliveira (born 10 May 1994), known as Gabriel Dias, is a Brazilian footballer who plays as either a right back or a defensive midfielder for Inter de Limeira.

 Career

 Palmeiras

 Gabriel Dias made his league debut for Palmeiras B against Monte Azul on 21 March 2012.

 Gabriel Dias made his league debut for Palmeiras against Coritiba on 24 August 2014.

 Boa Esporte

 Gabriel Dias made his league debut against América Mineiro on 14 March 2015.

 Mogi Mirim

 Gabriel Dias made his league debut against Osasco Audax on 31 January 2016.

 Bragantino

 Gabriel Dias made his league debut against Náutico on 18 June 2016.
 He scored his first goal for the club against Ceará on 29 June 2016, scoring in the 12th minute.

 Paraná

 Gabriel Dias made his league debut against Avaí on 25 January 2017.
 He scored his first goal for the club against Toledo on 26 March 2017, scoring in the 35th minute.